VagaunaGeorge/Arduino_Uno_Project/README.md

-# PS1_2021_Gorjenii
-Microcontroller based control system.
+# Microcontroller based control system
 This project can be simulated in Tinkercad(Tinkercad is a 3D modeling program).